2022 Security Incident Alert: Visit our knowledge base article for information and guidance.

 Check out the training resources at the bottom of this page!

 Follow the instructions in the LastPass KB article to create an Enterprise account.
-You are also eligible for a personal Premium account, which can be linked to your Enterprise account.
+You are also eligible for a personal Premium or Families account, which can be linked to your Enterprise account.

 Follow the instructions in the LastPass KB article to create a personal Premium account.